mytbk/wesnoth-cn/README.md

 # Note: Project Origin

-Back in 2010 the work on Wesnoth's zh_CN localization was kind of in a hiatus and not quite coordinated, so I (Cloudidust), with the permission of then zh_CN translation maintainer *sylecn*, started this project and hosted it on Google Code, in a [Mercurial repository](https://code.google.com/p/wesnoth-translation-cn).
+Cloudidust: Back in 2010 the work on Wesnoth's zh_CN localization was kind of in a hiatus and not quite coordinated, so I (Cloudidust), with the permission of then zh_CN translation maintainer *sylecn*, started this project and hosted it on Google Code, in a [Mercurial repository](https://code.google.com/p/wesnoth-translation-cn).
 In 2015 this project was moved to [Github](https://github.com/CloudiDust/wesnoth-cn), but I made a mistake: starting a new git repo instead of importing the hg one.
 I regret it, but if interested you can browse/download the hg repo archive for history.

+In 2024, Cloudidust and the translator QQ group seem to be inactive, so I (vimacs) take over this project.